Police shoot man dead in London after stabbing described as terrorism

 London’s mayor Sadiq Khan said in a statement after Sunday’s incident: “Terrorists seek to divide us and to destroy our way of life - here in London we will never let them succeed.”

-Reporting by Elizabeth Piper; Additional reporting by Guy Faulconbridge and Michael Holden; Writing by Peter Graff and Frances Kerry; Editing by David Goodman, Angus MacSwan and David Clarke
+Reporting by Elizabeth Piper; Additional reporting by Guy Faulconbridge, Michael Holden and Natalia Oriol; Writing by Peter Graff and Frances Kerry; Editing by Angus MacSwan and David Clarke